ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Rotations and Complex Numbers

--   On the plane, it is possible to encode a rotation $R(\theta)$ around the origin using the complex number
+-   In the plane, it is possible to encode a rotation $R(\theta)$ around the origin using the complex number

     $$
     r(\theta) = e^{i \theta} = \cos\theta + i\sin\theta